spritely/Build.JavaScriptTests/README.md

-# Build.JavaScriptTests
+# Spritely.Build.JavaScriptTests
 Adds Mocha JavaScript unit testing to a Visual Studio MSBuild project.
+Built on top of Spritely.Build